eurocontrol-asu/open_alaqs/documents/user_guide.md

 ![digitizing-toolbar.PNG](./../open_alaqs/assets/digitizing-toolbar.PNG)

-More information on how to use this toolbar is provided in the [QGIS User Manual](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#digitizing-an-existing-layer)
+More information on how to use this toolbar is provided in the [QGIS User Manual](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#digitizing-an-existing-layer).

 To create a new emission source, select the desired layer (e.g., taxiway or runway) to activate it and click **Toggle Editing** in the **Digitizing** toolbar.
-Then click **Add Feature** to start designing the new Feature.
+Then click **Add Feature** to start designing the new feature.
 Once finished, right click and fill the attribute fields in the pop-up window.

 ![layers.PNG](./../open_alaqs/assets/layers.PNG)

 ### Edit Features

+Using the **Digitizing** toolbar in editing mode (**Toggle Editing**), it is possible to employ the **Vertex Tool** to edit objects.

 ### Delete Features

+To delete one or more features, first select the geometry using the **Selection** toolbar (_Select Features by area or single click_). and use the **Delete Selected** tool to delete the feature(s).
+Multiple selected features can be deleted at once.
+Selection can also be done from the Attributes table.

 ### Visualize and Edit Attribute Values